mystenmark/sips/sips/sip-58.md

 1. User builds transaction, leaves gas payment empty, and sets `gas_data.owner` to the sponsor address.
 2. User sends transaction to the sponsor.
-2. Sponsor attaches gas coin, returns transaction to user.
+3. Sponsor attaches gas coin, returns transaction to user.
-3. User signs the now-complete transaction and returns it to the sponsor.
+4. User signs the now-complete transaction and returns it to the sponsor.
-4. Sponsor signs the transaction.
+5. Sponsor signs the transaction.
-5. Sponsor either submits the transaction to the network, or returns it to the user for submission.
+6. Sponsor either submits the transaction to the network, or returns it to the user for submission.

 With address balances gas payments, the flow is simplified to:
-1. User signs transation, leaves gas payment empty, and sets `gas_data.owner` to the sponsor address.
+1. User signs transaction, leaves gas payment empty, and sets `gas_data.owner` to the sponsor address.
 2. User sends transaction to the sponsor.
 3. Sponsor signs the transaction.
-5. Sponsor either submits the transaction to the network, or returns it to the user for submission.
+4. Sponsor either submits the transaction to the network, or returns it to the user for submission.

 Not only does this eliminate round trips from the process, it also protects the sponsor from the risk of having its gas coins locked by equivocating users.
-This opens the possibility of public gas stations (as opposed to the permissioned services that typcially do sponsorship today), as follows:
+This opens the possibility of public gas stations (as opposed to the permissioned services that typically do sponsorship today), as follows:

-1. User constructs a sponsored trasnaction as described above, but the also include a transfer of `USDC` or some other asset to the sponsor's address as one of the commands.
+1. User constructs a sponsored transaction as described above, but also includes a transfer of `USDC` or some other asset to the sponsor's address as one of the commands.
 2. Sponsor can now sign and execute the transaction in order to receive the offered payment.

 _There are many issues around gas stations which are beyond the scope of this SIP.